Matthew-Hurrell/viva-la-nacho/README.md

 #### No Favourites

-If a user navigates to the my favourites page but has no liked recipes a content box appears which informs the user that they have no liked recipes.
+If a user navigates to the my favourites page but has no liked recipes, a content box appears that informs the user that they have no liked recipes.
 It also explains the purpose of the my favourites section, incase the user is unaware.
 There is also a button link in the box which navigates the user back to the homepage.

 ![No Favourites Notification](readme/assets/images/no-favourites.png)